 - a.
-A suitable cable feeding method shall be used between the cable reel and the face of the duct and conduit to protect the cable and guide it into the duct. - b.
-Dynamometers and breakaway pulling swings shall be used to ensure that the pulling line tension does not exceed 600 pounds. - c.
+Use a suitable cable feeding method between the cable reel and the face of the duct and conduit to protect the cable and guide it into the duct. - b.
+Utilize dynamometers and breakaway pulling swings to ensure that the pulling line tension does not exceed 600 pounds. - c.
 The mechanical stress placed on a cable during installation shall not be such that the cable is twisted or stretched.
-A pulling eye and swivel shall be attached to the cable and used to install the cable through the duct conduit system to prevent the cable from twisting. - d.
-Cables shall not be forced around sharp corners and precautions shall be taken during installation to prevent the cable from being kinked or crushed. - e.
+Attach a pulling eye and swivel to the cable and use to install the cable through the duct conduit system to prevent the cable from twisting. - d.
+Do not force cables around sharp corners and take precautions during installation to prevent the cable from being kinked or crushed. - e.
 Minimum bending radius during installation shall not be less than 20 times the outside diameter of the cable or as recommended by the manufacturer, whichever is greater. - f.
 Pulling of the cable shall be hand assisted. - g.
 Iowa DOT approved installation methods include Pulling, High Air Speed Blowing, Air-Assist, Push/Pull Installation, and Air Blown Cable.
 Installation shall comply with all manufacturers' recommendations for cable installation including pulling tensions, bending radii, and methods, including use of rollers. - h.
-The cable shall be carefully inspected for jacket defects.
-If defects are noticed, the pulling operation shall be stopped immediately, and the Engineer notified.
-The Engineer shall make a determination of acceptability or shall reject the cable. - i.
-The fiber cable shall be installed in continuous runs as marked on the plans.
-End of reel splices or butt splices not shown in the plans shall be pre-approved by the Engineer and are incidental to the cost of the installation of the cable.
-If approved, the end of reel or butt splices shall be performed in existing fiber vaults as shown on the plans.
-The cost associated with the end of reel or butt splices including splice closures, storage baskets, splice trays, protective sleeves, and all accessories shall be included in their respective items and shall not result in additional cost to lowa DOT. - i.
-No splices shall be allowed unless indicated by the plans or approved by the Iowa DOT. - k.
-Seal all conduit openings using ETCO duct plugs or approved equal, or as directed by the Engineer, at all conduit openings at the junction boxes and handholes after cable installation.
+Carefully inspect the cable for jacket defects.
+If defects are noticed, immediately stop the pulling operation and the Engineer notified.
+The Engineer will make a determination of acceptability or shall reject the cable. - i.
+Install the fiber cable in continuous runs as marked on the plans.
+End of reel splices or butt splices not shown in the plans shall be pre-approved by the Engineer.
+If approved, locate the end of reel or butt splices in existing splice vaults as shown on the plans.
+The cost associated with the end of reel or butt splices including splice closures, storage baskets, splice trays, protective sleeves, and all accessories shall be included in their respective items and shall not result in additional cost to lowa DOT. - j.
+No splices shall be allowed unless indicated by the plans or approved by the lowa DOT.

+k.
+Seal all conduit openings using Contractor provided Cal Am Simplex Wedge Seal duct plugs or approved equivalent, or as directed by the Engineer, at all conduit openings at handholes, poles, and cabinets after cable installation.